spatialos/gdk-for-unity/docs/workflows/remote-profiling.md

 ## 2. Build the workers

-Now that the worker is configured correctly to allow remote profiling, lets build our workers.
+Now that you configured your worker correctly to allow remote profiling, you can build your workers.

 1. Select **SpatialOS** > **Build for cloud** > **All workers** from the Unity Editor menu to build all workers.